 - Additional: Only systems running OS X Mountain Lion (10.8) or above can utilize Game Center features (achievements and leaderboards) and online multiplayer modes.
 Systems running an OS X pre Mountain Lion (10.8) will not be able to utilize Game Center features and will only be able to access single player and local multiplayer modes only. iCloud save game facility for OSX 10.7.5 or above

 - Tons of content

 - Gameplay slowed down by poor story-driven elements

 Worms Revolution has added a splash of life to this veteran series in more ways than one.
 The addition of character classes, water physics and dynamic objects has really changed something we thought we knew.
 But a dead online community and an AI that is occasionally frustrating may prove to be its biggest enemy.
 Worms Revolution is possibly the best looking Worms game I have played and probably the most enjoyable since childhood.
 Sadly, without an online community it will struggle to hold my attention.

-This review comes from resident Author Adrian Gaucher.
+Note from Ric: This review comes from resident Author Adrian Gaucher.
 You can find him on Twitter here.